Getting a Mortgage In Portugal

 Rules, lending criteria and deposit requirements

-Portugal has a great reputation for welcoming non-residents and the mortgage application process is relatively straightforward, even for people living outside the country.
-Just like with any mortgage, you’ll need to meet a lender’s eligibility criteria, which will include looking at your employment status and income, your credit history, the property type and your personal circumstances.
+Portugal has an excellent reputation for welcoming non-residents, and the mortgage application process is relatively straightforward, even for people living outside the country.
+Just like with any mortgage, you’ll need to meet a lender’s eligibility criteria, including your employment status and income, your credit history, the property type and your personal circumstances.

 For non-residents, most lenders will ask for a 30% deposit as a minimum.
-If this feels a little daunting, don’t let it put you off – talk to a specialist overseas mortgage broker instead about your circumstances and they may be able to either find a lender willing to stretch their maximum loan-to-value ratio.
-They might also suggest other ways to raise the cash, for example by releasing equity in an existing property.
+If this feels a little daunting, don’t let it put you off – talk to a specialist overseas mortgage broker instead about your circumstances, and they may be able to find a lender willing to stretch their maximum loan-to-value ratio.
+They might also suggest other ways to raise the cash, for example, by releasing equity in an existing property.

 The average term for a Portuguese mortgage is 25-30 years.
-If you want to repay your mortgage early you will have to pay a charge of 0.5% on a variable rate mortgage and 2% on a fixed rate.
+If you want to repay your mortgage early, you will have to pay a charge of 0.5% on a variable-rate mortgage and 2% on a fixed-rate mortgage.

 How much can you borrow?

-Whereas in the UK maximum mortgage amounts are determined based on annual income multiples, in Portugal it’s calculated slightly differently.
-Portuguese lenders look instead at monthly affordability, adding up all of your eligible income and comparing this to the amount of money you have committed to existing debts such as rent, mortgages, credit cards and loans.
+Whereas in the UK, maximum mortgage amounts are determined based on annual income multiples, in Portugal, they’re calculated slightly differently.
+Portuguese lenders look instead at monthly affordability, adding up all of your eligible income and comparing this to the amount of money you have committed to existing debts such as rent, mortgages, credit cards, and loans.

-This figure is known as your debt-to-income ratio and is expressed as a percentage – for example if you have a monthly income of £4,000 and your financial commitments total £1,000, this would be a debt-to-income ratio of 25%.
-Keep in mind that the repayments on your pending mortgage, along with associated costs such as buildings insurance, will be included in the calculation.
+This figure is your debt-to-income ratio and is expressed as a percentage – for example, if you have a monthly income of £4,000 and your financial commitments total £1,000, this would be a debt-to-income ratio of 25%.
+Remember that the repayments on your pending mortgage and associated costs, such as building insurance, will be included in the calculation.

-Most lenders in Portugal will want your debt-to-income ratio to be below 35%, sometimes below 30% – the exact figure will depend on the lender and your other circumstances.
+Most lenders in Portugal want your debt-to-income ratio below 35%, sometimes below 30%—the exact figure will depend on the lender and your other circumstances.

-Your broker will be able to provide more bespoke estimates of what you’ll be able to borrow, but for an initial illustration why not use our repayment calculator below?
-Simply enter a few basic details and we’ll give you an idea of what your mortgage repayments might look like.
+Your broker can provide more bespoke estimates of what you’ll be able to borrow, but for an initial illustration, why not use our repayment calculator below?
+Simply enter a few basic details, and we’ll give you an idea of your mortgage repayments.

-Once this is calculated you can check this amount versus your monthly income to see if your total outgoings are below the required debt-to-income ratio.
+Once this is calculated, you can compare this amount to your monthly income to see if your total outgoings are below the required debt-to-income ratio.

 Mortgage Repayment Calculator